MoizaShoaib/PRODIGY_CS_04/README.md

 Background Keylogging: The keylogger captures keystrokes while running in the background without interrupting the user's activities.

 Customizable Output: Keystrokes are logged into a text file named keylogger.txt.
-Special keys such as Backspace, Delete, and Enter are logged as <Backspace>, <Del>, and <Enter> respectively.

 Graceful Termination: The keylogger can be terminated gracefully by pressing Ctrl+C.